sb-ncbr/overprot/OverProt/README.md

 The goal of OverProt is automatic generation of SSE (secondary structure elements) annotation templates.

+# Installation

+`sh install.sh --clean`
+`. venv/bin/activate`

 # How to run

-The main script is `ubertemplate.sh`.
+The main script is `overprot.py`.

 Example:

-`bash ubertemplate.sh 1.10.630.10 50 ../data/cyp_50/` will process 50 random proteins from CYP family (CATH code 1.10.630.10) and save the results into directory `../data/cyp_50/`.
+`python overprot.py 1.10.630.10 50 ../data/cyp_50/` will process 50 random proteins from CYP family (CATH code 1.10.630.10) and save the results into directory `../data/cyp_50/`.

 # Steps

 The following steps are performed.
-(Individual steps can be skipped by commenting out corresponding sections in `ubertemplate.sh`.)
+(Individual steps can be skipped by commenting out corresponding sections in `overprot.py`.)

   * **Download the list of domains** for the family (by `domains_from_pdbeapi.py`).
   Output: